e1r1kk/e1r1kk.github.io/_posts/2025-10-06-metaCTF-August-CTF-writeups.md

 With this output, we get our flag: **MetaCTF{wh4t_1s_7h3_fl4g_f0r_7hi5_ch5l1eng3}**
 ## Conclusion

 Thank you for taking the time to read my process work!
 Solving these challenges are always a fun (though sometimes frustrating) time and it really helps me develop my skills using industry standard tools.
-For anyone who may have struggled with these two challenges, I hope these writeups helped you understand where you may have gone wrong and how to approach future problems like these in the future!
+For anyone who may have struggled with these two challenges, I hope these writeups helped you understand where you may have gone wrong and how to approach problems like these in the future!

 I've gotten quite busy with school now that my third year at Sheridan has started, so unlike last post, I won't be making any promises as to when my next post will be!
-However, as a CTF developer for [ISSessions](https://issessions.ca/) annual CTF, stay tuned for a post around the end of January or the beginning of February which will explain the challenges that I've created for that event, alongside how to solve them!
+However, as a CTF developer for [ISSessions](https://issessions.ca/) annual CTF, stay tuned for a post around the end of January or the beginning of February which will provide the challenges that I've created for the event, alongside their corresponding writeups!